 Through the Bridge to College Program, UA has achieved a consistent 75% college matriculation rate for its alumni within six months of graduation, and nearly 80% within one year of graduation.

 The Bridge to College Program was launched to safeguard UA students against the breakdown between high school graduation and college enrollment.
 After several years of testing different approaches, the UA has created a youth-driven program that addresses the common pitfalls our students face throughout the summer.
 These pitfalls can be generally categorized into: financial aid issues, lingering college registration paperwork, and social and emotional barriers to matriculation.

 The Bridge to College Program deploys UA alumni currently enrolled in college, called College Coaches, to identify and respond to financial, logistical and personal difficulties our UA high school graduates face in the transition from high school to college.
-In 2014, College Coaches started in May, making presentations and leading workshops in their UA alma mater school in the spring, both as a way to share 'college knowledge' and as a way to build relationships with graduating seniors.
-In total, over 1,000 UA students were served in 2014 by 15 UA college coaches.
+College Coaches start in May, making presentations and leading workshops in their UA alma mater school in the spring, both as a way to share 'college knowledge' and as a way to build relationships with graduating seniors.
+In total, over 1,200 UA students were served in 2017 by 19 UA college coaches.

-Because of the previous success of Bridge to College, The Urban Assembly has been replicating this program with CUNY At Home in College and the College Bound Initiative.
-As part of the replication, the UA trained 100 college coaches from across NYC in May and June of 2015, serving over 50 high schools outside of The Urban Assembly's own 16 schools.
-Bridge to College 2015 will provide support to nearly 12,000 high school seniors across NYC during the summer of 2015.
+Because of the previous success of Bridge to College, the Urban Assembly has been replicating this program with CUNY At Home in College and the College Bound Initiative.
+As part of the replication, the UA trained 100 college coaches from across NYC in May and June, serving over 50 high schools outside of The Urban Assembly's own 21 schools.
+Bridge to College 2018 will provide support to nearly 12,000 high school seniors across NYC during the summer of 2018.